All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 What is shaming?

-Shaming <TAG1> is an act of public humiliation, condemnation or ridicule of a person for his actions, choices, appearance or beliefs.
-It could be anything from comments on social media to real-life ridicule.
+Shaming is the act of publicly humiliating, condemning, or mocking a person for their actions, choices, appearance, or beliefs.
+It can be anything from comments on social media to ridicule in real life.

-The goal of shaming — is to cause a person to feel a strong sense of shame, guilt or embarrassment, making them feel inferior.
+The goal of shaming is to evoke a strong sense of shame, guilt, or embarrassment in the person, making them feel inadequate.

 getty-images-qFHEddhr6nQ-unsplash.jpg